Course Code |

 |

-This course introduce students to the study of zoology at the cellular, organism and function levels.
-Provides the students with introduction to animal classification, evolution, reproduction, development, animal diversity and ecology |
+This course introduces students to the study of zoology at the cellular, organism and function levels.
+Provides the students with introduction to animal classification, evolution, reproduction, development, animal diversity and ecology. |

 10916102